IasonArgyrakis/iQTT/README.md

 ## iQtt
-I made this project beacuse i wanted a easy to use MQTT broker with a device oriented mangment as wel as a topic one
+I made this project beacuse i wanted a easy to use MQTT broker with a device oriented mangment as well as rest api impementation

 ## Motivation
 i wanted to learn typescript better so i decided to make my own home managment system